“What happened to my body, my choice?”

 The reason “my body, my choice” has gained such traction on social media sites like Facebook is because it’s often used by individuals on the other side to defend women who get abortions.
-I hate to speak in generalities, but it’s typically the case that people on the so-called left are pro-choice — i.e. they support women deciding what to do with their own body — and people are the so-called right are pro-life, meaning they believe once a woman gets pregnant she is committing an unforgivable sin if she decides to abort the child.
+I hate to speak in generalities, but it’s typically the case that people on the so-called left are pro-choice — i.e. they support women deciding what to do with their own body — and people on the so-called right are pro-life, meaning they believe once a woman gets pregnant she is committing an unforgivable sin if she decides to abort the child.

 So now we are dealing with a situation where those conservatives, the ones who believe a woman shouldn’t have control over her body, are saying they should have control over whether or not they get the vaccine.
 I admit it’s a pretty clever way of turning the tables, but in saying so is also to acknowledge that it’s a completely vapid and unrelated message.
 To be certain, whomever came up with “my body, my choice” in regards to the vaccine is a genius.
 But what good is it to be a genius when your target audience is either uniformed, or misinformed?